Surface

 "If we kept a tomato plant in your wardrobe for a week, what would happen — and why?"

-Spark listens to spoken answers in English (with Indian-accent recognition) and reads typed answers too.
+Dhee listens to spoken answers in English (with Indian-accent recognition) and reads typed answers too.
 Audio is processed in real time and never stored.
 The child is always in control of the pace.

-Spark explains using what your child already knows — cricket commentary, dosa batter, auto-rickshaws, monsoon clouds.
+Dhee explains using what your child already knows — cricket commentary, dosa batter, auto-rickshaws, monsoon clouds.
 Not abstract Western examples.

 Cricket